Xpra-org/xpra/docs/Usage/Security.md

 ## Vulnerabilities
 It is difficult to keep track of all the security related issues that have affected the project over the years.
 Some have been assigned CVEs, most have not.
-Likewise, it is quite hard to keep track of all the bugs affecting the libraries xpra is built on (ie: [Rencode Denial Of Service](https://packetstormsecurity.com/files/164084/) - [rencode segfault](https://github.com/Xpra-org/xpra/issues/1217)).
+Likewise, it is quite hard to keep track of all the bugs affecting the libraries xpra is built on.
+But here are some examples: [Rencode Denial Of Service](https://packetstormsecurity.com/files/164084/) - [rencode segfault](https://github.com/Xpra-org/xpra/issues/1217), [brotli integer overflow](https://github.com/Xpra-org/xpra/commit/781fb67827f891f427c66d9988b8423049954b64).  (see also the "binaries" paragraph above which has more platform specific examples)
-By and large, the biggest concern is the complete lack of security updates from [downstream distributions](https://github.com/Xpra-org/xpra/wiki/Distribution-Packages).
+By and large, the biggest concern is the complete lack of security updates from [downstream distributions](https://github.com/Xpra-org/xpra/wiki/Distribution-Packages) - even when faced with [serious system crashes](https://github.com/Xpra-org/xpra/issues/2834).